kazimir-malevich/CV/README.md

 ## Summary

 Polyglot programmer with an in-depth experience of performance, acceptance and vulnerability testing with a variety of FOSS tools.
-Well versed Agilist, long-term GNU/Linux user with a core understanding of Amazon Web Services (AWS).
+Well versed Agilist (xP, Scrum, Kanban), with a good understanding of cloud concepts and core Amazon Web Services (AWS).
 Acknowledged in Sam Newman's, 'Building Microservices' (2015) and Brian Marick's, 'Functional Programming for the Object-Oriented Programmer' (2015).

 ## Key Skills